I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-checkcounter.md

 <p>The driver's <b>CheckCounter</b> function cannot call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set the D3DDDIERR_DEVICEREMOVED error code because <b>CheckCounter</b> is a capability-check type of function.
 The driver must ensure that it has enough information after device creation to respond to a call to <b>CheckCounter</b>, even in the presence of D3DDDIERR_DEVICEREMOVED. </p>

-<p>The driver's <b>CheckCounter</b> function can call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set the ERR_UNSUPPORTED error code if the <i>Query</i> parameter of <b>CheckCounter</b>specifies a well-known counter that the device does not support.</p>

-<p>The driver must validate a device-dependent counter identifier to ensure the identifier is within range.
-The driver must also ensure that enough space exists to copy each counter string into each buffer that the Microsoft Direct3D runtime provides.
-The driver can call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set the E_INVALIDARG error code if there is not enough space for any of the provided buffers.</p>

-<p>The driver's <b>CheckCounter</b> function cannot call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set the D3DDDIERR_DEVICEREMOVED error code because <b>CheckCounter</b> is a capability-check type of function.
-The driver must ensure that it has enough information after device creation to respond to a call to <b>CheckCounter</b>, even in the presence of D3DDDIERR_DEVICEREMOVED. </p>

 ## -requirements
 <table>
 <tr>